 If you decide you should be concerned about the quality of your drinking water, you can take positive steps to put your mind at ease.

 Find what you feel is the best information available on the subject of safe drinking water.
-Then, make the best decision you can based upon that information that will allow you to feel comfortable if you choose to invest in a home water filtration system.
+Then, make the best decision you can based upon that information that will allow you to feel comfortable if you choose to invest in a home water filtration and treatment system in Austin TX.